 Waste minimisation is a priority for the Council and specialised recyclers ensure disposal of the old lights will have no impact on landfill.
 Aluminum components are recycled into ingots for foundry applications while glass is separated and recycled into glass wool for home insulation.

-Hamilton City Council earlier this year approved the first two stages of a planned five-stage process.
-The following stages of the project in coming years include decorative and under-verandah lighting and are subject to funding approval.
-The project is being delivered by Council's partner Infrastructure Alliance and a joint purchasing agreement with Waikato District Council has provided further economies.
+The project is being delivered by Council's Infrastructure Alliance group, and a joint purchasing agreement with Waikato District Council has provided further economies.

 - Early 2019 - replacement of under-verandah lights in the central city